-Roseville readies for 22nd annual St. Baldrick's "Brave the Shave" event
+Roseville 23rd annual St. Baldrick's "Brave the Shave" event @ Galleria

 Funds raised locally have helped the Keaton’s Childhood Cancer Alliance…of which $2 million has been donated to UC Davis Cancer Center.
 (Check out how this began!)

-Please consider supporting this incredible community tradition, to learn more visit Bald and Beautiful
+Please consider supporting this incredible community tradition, to learn more visit St Baldrick’s

 The St Baldrick’s Foundation invites you to get participate!